If you or a loved one have suffered an eye injury resulting from an auto accident, contact The Hoffmann Law Firm, L.L.C.

 - Globe rupture – When put under enough pressure, the eye can rupture.
 In some cases, doctors can perform ocular surgery to repair these types of eye injuries, but many times the victim losses their sight.
 Blunt trauma can also cause the eye to bleed, resulting in loss of vision.

 - Orbital fractures – The bone around the socket is the orbital bone.
 While these bones are incredibly strong, a tremendous amount of force can fracture them and cause injury to the eye itself.

 If you have suffered an eye injury in an auto accident, contact The Hoffmann Law Firm, L.L.C. to understand your legal rights.

 When seriously injured in a car accident, an experienced personal injury lawyer can walk you through the legal options in your case, which includes getting the compensation you need and deserve.

-At The Hoffmann Law Firm, L.L.C., we have over 20 years of experience exclusively helping car accident victims.
+At The Hoffmann Law Firm, L.L.C., we have 25 years of experience exclusively helping car accident victims.
 Our St. Louis Car Accident Law Firm has earned our credentials through successful negotiations and vigorous courtroom trial representation.